 - Once the back and straps look good, you should check your breasts are well positioned in the cup.
 Lean forward and make sure all the breast tissue from under your arms is supported by the cup.
-The wires should feel firm but not dig into the breast tissue and your breast should not be spilling out.
+If necessary move your breasts within the cups to get them in a comfortable and fitted position.

 Does the bra sit in a straight line on your body from front to back?

 Are the wires at the side soft and squidgy and able to be pressed in when you touch them?

-If the problem is not significant then increase the cup size by one e.g. from C to D, but if the problem is very pronounced then increase the cup size by two e.g. from C to DD/E (DD and E cups are very similar.)
+If the problem is not significant then increase the cup size by one e.g. from C to D. If the problem is very pronounced then increase the cup size by two e.g. from C to DD/E (DD and E cups are very similar.)

 Cup sizes are automatically smaller on smaller backed bras, so for every size you drop in the back, you now need to further increase the cup by that many sizes too.